shortcutmedia/shortcut-android-sdk/README.md

 ## Installation

 _Gradle support is coming soon!
-Follow instruction for manual install._ ~~If you use gradle with either repository jcenter or mavenCentral simply add `compile 'sc.shortcut.sdk.android:deeplinking:0.0.1-beta'` to the dependencies section of your `build.gradle` file.~~
+Follow instruction for manual installation._ ~~If you use gradle with either repository jcenter or mavenCentral simply add `compile 'sc.shortcut.sdk.android:deeplinking:0.0.1-beta'` to the dependencies section of your `build.gradle` file.~~

 Alternatively you can manually install the SDK.
 See section [Alternative installation methods](#alternative-installation-methods) for further instruction.